powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 ## Introduction

-PowSyBl uses an internal grid model initially developed under the iTesla project, a research project funded by the [European Union 7th Framework programme](https://cordis.europa.eu/project/id/283012) (FP7).
-The grid model is known as IIDM (iTesla Internal Data Model).
+Powsybl features are strongly based on an internal grid model initially developed under the iTesla project, a research project funded by the [European Union 7th Framework programme](https://cordis.europa.eu/project/id/283012) (FP7).
+The grid model is known as `iidm` (iTesla Internal Data Model).
 One of the iTesla outputs was a toolbox designed to support the decision-making process of power system operation from two-days ahead to real time.
-The IIDM grid model was at the center of the toolbox.
+The `iidm` grid model was at the center of the toolbox.

-To build an electrical network model using IIDM first the substations must be defined.
-The equipment in a substation (loads, generators, shunts, static VAR compensators, DC converters ...) are grouped in voltage levels.
+To build an electrical network model, the substations must be defined first.
+The equipment of a substation (bus bar sections, switches, buses, loads, generators, shunt compensators, static VAR compensators, HVDC converters stations, etc.) are grouped in voltage levels.
 Transformers present in a substation connect its different voltage levels.
 Transmission lines (AC and DC) connect the substations.

-The PowSyBl grid model allows a full representation of the substation connectivity where all the switching devices and busbars are defined (node/breaker level).
-Automated topology calculation permits obtaining views of the network up to the bus/branch level.
+The grid model allows a full representation of the substation connectivity where all the switching devices and bus bar sections are defined, this topology is called node/breaker view.
+Automated topology calculation allows for the calculation of the network bus/breaker view as well as the network bus view.

-Different states of the network can be stored together with the power system model efficiently.
-The set of attributes that define a given state of the network (steady state hypothesis and state variables) are collectively organized in variants.
+Different states of the network can be efficiently stored together with the power system model.
+The set of attributes that define a given state of the network (both steady state hypothesis and state variables) are collectively organized in variants.
 The user can create and remove variants as needed.
 Setting and getting variant dependent attributes on network objects use the current variant.

-A set of PowSyBl networks can be merged together in a single network view, and sub-parts of the network model can be easily extracted as separate networks.
+A set of networks can be merged together in a single network.
+The initial subnetworks are kept and can be easily retrieved or detached if needed.

-All elements modeled in the network are identified through a unique ID, and optionally described by a name that is easier to interpret for a human.
-All components can be [extended](extensions.md) by the user to incorporate additional structured data.
+Almost all the elements modeled in the network are identified through a unique `id`, and optionally described by a `name` that is easier to interpret for a human.
+Almost all components can be [extended](extensions.md) by the user to incorporate additional structured data.

-## Network core model
+## Network and subnetwork

-In the following sections the different network components are described in terms of its main attributes and electro-technical representation.
+In the following sections the different network components are described in terms of their main attributes and electrotechnical representation.
 The attributes shared by all the network components are described in the next table:

 | Attribute | Description |
 | --------- | ----------- |